meese-os/meeseOS-manual/src/tutorial/iframe/README.md

 ## Creation

-To create a new application package, run the following command inside your OS.js installation: `npm run make:iframe-application`.
+To create a new application package, run the following command inside your MeeseOS installation: `npm run make:iframe-application`.

 The created application will be placed in `src/packages` (by default) and is based on the [official example](https://github.com/os-js/osjs-example-iframe-application).